Snow brings disruption amid amber weather warnings

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Heavy overnight snow was causing disruption across the UK as the cold start to the new year continued.
+Heavy overnight snow is causing disruption across the UK as the cold start to the new year continues.

 One amber warning for snow and freezing rain, which covers much of Wales and the Midlands as far north as Manchester, is in place until midday on Sunday.